trenton-taylor/stock-assist/README.md

 # Stock Assist Application
 ## About The Project
-This is a code project to showcase a simple API for reading stock data from Yahoo!
+This is a code project to showcase a simple API handwritten by me for reading stock data from Yahoo!
 Finance and keeping track of a 'watch list' of desired stocks.
 The application also tracks the average stock price in real time, based on the number of times a stock has been queried.

 ## Getting Started